Red Rocket (film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 76 out of 100, based on 49 critics, indicating "generally favorable" reviews.

-In Deadline Hollywood, Todd McCarthy wrote that "[e]ven before much happens, the sense of a very specific location and cultural mindset [in Red Rocket] is very intense."
-He praised both Baker and lead Simon Rex for their "tremendous energy" and said the film "feels as creatively pure as a novel by a kid just out of college."
-Matt Zoller Seitz of RogerEbert.com, on the other hand, described it as a "rambling 130-minute film", calling the middle section "wherein Mikey ensnares [the] freckle-faced 17-year-old donut shop employee...
-Strawberry (Suzanna Son)" and schemes their escape to Los Angeles so that he can lead her to adult film stardom as "one-note and repetitious" in particular.
+In Deadline Hollywood, Todd McCarthy wrote, "Even before much happens, the sense of a very specific location and cultural mindset is very intense."
+He praised Baker and Rex for their "tremendous energy" and said the film "feels as creatively pure as a novel by a kid just out of college."
+Matt Zoller Seitz of RogerEbert.com, on the other hand, called it a "rambling 130-minute film" and the middle section "wherein Mikey ensnares [the] freckle-faced 17-year-old donut shop employee...
+Strawberry" and schemes their escape to Los Angeles so that he can lead her to adult film stardom "one-note and repetitious".
 David Rooney of The Hollywood Reporter also criticized the film mildly for "prolix stretches", saying "it could have used some tightening.
 But it's a pleasure to put yourself in Baker's capable hands."
-Said Peter Bradshaw of The Guardian: "With Red Rocket, Sean Baker has given us an adult American pastoral, essentially a comedy, and another study of tough lives at the margin, close in spirit to his lo-fi breakthrough Tangerine."
+Peter Bradshaw of The Guardian wrote, "With Red Rocket, Sean Baker has given us an adult American pastoral, essentially a comedy, and another study of tough lives at the margin, close in spirit to his lo-fi breakthrough Tangerine."
 Richard Lawson in Vanity Fair wrote, "Baker's choice is a rather perfect one—in contextual terms and actual ones, too.
 Rex's performance is fleet and nimble, gregarious and shaded in darkness.
 He and Baker make staccato music together."